Pairings | Fish & shellfish

 Which wine to drink with paella?

-Paella, the iconic Spanish dish, pairs beautifully with a range of wines, but choosing between white, red, or rosé depends on the type of paella you’re enjoying and its key ingredients.
+Paella, the iconic Spanish dish, can be paired with a range of wines, but choosing between white, red, or rosé depends on the type of paella you’re eating and its key ingredients.

 Recipes vary - and are much argued over - but traditionally the dish either includes chicken or rabbit or seafood like prawns, mussels or clams - not meat and seafood in the same dish.